Random orthonormal polynomials: local universality and expected number of real roots: Several technical estimates

 Then there exists a constant $C>0$ such that the following holds.
 For every $x\in I$, there exists $x'\in[x-c/n, x+c/n]$ such that

-\end{lemma} \begin{proof} [Proof of Lemma \ref{lm:anti:general}] For simplicity of notation, we write $F_n$ instead of $F_{(b_j),n}$ in the proof.
+\end{lemma} Note that we do not need to assume $\E \xi_i$ to be uniformly bounded for this lemma. \begin{proof} [Proof of Lemma \ref{lm:anti:general}] For simplicity of notation, we write $F_n$ instead of $F_{(b_{j, n}), n}$, and $b_j$ instead of $b_{j, n}$ in the proof.
 By replacing $c_1$ by a slightly smaller constant and $A$ by a larger constant, it suffices to show that there exists some $x'\in [x-c/n, x+c/n]$ such that

 We first prove this inequality for the case when $\xi_{i}$ are iid Rademacher by using the following Halasz type inequality.